Oslo 2-King Hussein, Yitzhak Rabin, Bill Clinton and Yasser Arafat

 September 28, 1995

-The Israeli-Palestinian Interim Agreement, sometimes referred to as Oslo II, is signed by Prime Minister Yitzhak Rabin and PLO leader Yasser Arafat in a ceremony at the White House.
-The agreement establishes the Palestinian Authority as an elected, self-governing body to oversee Palestinian interests in the West Bank and Gaza Strip.
-Its fundamental principle is that neither side should take a unilateral action that would change the status of the Gaza Strip or the West Bank.
+The Israeli-Palestinian Interim Agreement for the West Bank and Gaza Strip, commonly known as Oslo II, is signed by Prime Minister Yitzhak Rabin and PLO leader Yasser Arafat in a ceremony at the White House.
+The agreement establishes the Palestinian Authority as an elected, self-governing body to oversee Palestinian interests in the West Bank and Gaza Strip over what is meant to be a five-year period, during which Israelis and Palestinians are to negotiate final-status issues from natural resources and borders to Jerusalem.